mohamedakelportfolio/Programming-For-AI-and-Data-Science-With-Python-3ql-AI-School/Programming for AI and Data Science With Python/Part-1/exercises/1-Data-Types-and-Operators/exercises.md

 ## Data Types and Operators

-1. Play around with a few complex expressions, such as $x = 2 + 4 * 5 – 6 / 3$.
+1. Play around with a few complex expressions, such as `x = 2 + 4 * 5 – 6 / 3`.
 Use parentheses to group the numbers in different ways and see how the result changes compared with the original ungrouped expression.

 2. Assign the number 11 to a variable called my_fav_number .

-3. Assign the string 'Python' to a variable called my_fav_ord .
+3. Assign the string 'Python' to a variable called my_fav_ord.

-4. Assign the string 'Lee' to a variable called user_name and use the print() function to print the value of user_name.
-After printing the value of userName , update user_name to 'James' and print it again.
+4. Assign the string 'Lee' to a variable called user_name and use the `print()` function to print the value of user_name.
+After printing the value of user_name , update user_name to 'James' and print it again.

 5. Assign the values 12 and 5 to two variables a and b respectively.Find the sum and product of `a` and `b` and assign the results to another two variables called sum and product respectively.
 Find the remainder when a is divided by b and assign the result to a variable called remainder.
 Print the values of sum , product and remainder .